 Currently, State pharmacies are not permitted to provide mail-order pharmacy services.
 Numerous health insurers, including health maintenance organizations, commercial insurers, and the State's Medicaid program, currently contract with out-of-State mail order firms to deliver maintenance drugs to their clients.
-The use of mail-order pharmacies would not be affected by the bill, but the number of pharmacies eligible for the program would increase.
+The use of mail-order pharmacies would not be affected by Senate Bill 1095, but the number of pharmacies eligible for the program would increase.
 This increase should produce greater competition and marginally lower prices.
-In addition, some of the mail order business would go to Michigan firms, leading to a marginal yet indeterminate increase in tax revenue.
+In addition, some of the mail order businesses would go to Michigan firms, leading to a marginal yet indeterminate increase in tax revenue.

-Date Completed: 9-23-04 Fiscal Analyst: Steve Angelotti
+Fiscal Analyst: Steve Angelotti